Walkthrough#

 Early Stopping#

 If we are only interested in a model’s intermediate computations, we can halt a forward pass run at any module level, reducing runtime and conserving compute resources.
-One examples where this could be particularly useful would if we are working with SAEs - we can train an SAE on one layer and then stop the execution.
+One example where this could be particularly useful is working with SAEs - we could train an SAE on one layer and then stop model execution.

 [23]: